protesilaos/my-website/_interpretations/2026-09-16-ten-english-songs.md

 which is resilient to disease.
 Diversity in harmony produces balance of the sort that is sustainable.

-Balance can also be enforced through uniformity,, adherence to dogma, and brute force.
+Balance can also be enforced through uniformity, adherence to dogma, and brute force.
 This is the singlefacetedness of monoculture that delivers short-term results and longer-term malaise.
 In terms of everyday behaviour it runs counter to our nature at times, even when